kineticatat/SpaceMovementVRExplorations/README.md

 9/27: I now tried creating a terrain with water (AQUAS assets) and got the perception neuron suit to work in it.
 Though I realized that it does not have a way to propel forward.
 Thinking about how to make that work still.

-Sensors:
+9/28: Thinking about how to propel/ transform position on live mocap data.
+FPS controllers typically use transform.position.
+I'm looking through some physics scripts that explore water and use a sphere to move, which appears to use ProjectDirectionOnPlane.
+In void UpdateConnectionState there is connectedBody.transform.TransformPoint(connectionLocalPosition)-connectionWorldPosition;
+But there are a lot of other positional things happening in the swim script to account for gravity, drag, in water, jumping, etc. that probably affect a simple positional change.

+*Another thought about spatial interactions: often the eyes are used most.
+If there is a way to use eye location in VR as a spatial parameter, that could be interesting, but I imagine would also be exhausting to always see eyes as a solid object (i.e. if there was a raycast for example).

+<b>Sensors: </b>
 Perception Neuron Mocap:
-I got my original Perception Neuron 32 suit working, but it needs a hip socket replacement.
+9/21: I got my original Perception Neuron 32 suit working, but it needs a hip socket replacement.
 The V2 suit works perfectly, is easily plug and play.
 I am currently working on getting a battery pack to worth so it can be used untethered.
 Connecting to Unity is pretty easy using this: https://youtu.be/GPPMXcXvxDQ and this: https://support.neuronmocap.com/hc/en-us/articles/1260805842150-Live-Stream-data-into-Unity.
 I grabbed a basic mannequin from Mixamo and used that as the avatar: https://www.mixamo.com/#/
 More info on PN's github page here: https://github.com/pnmocap/Neuron_Mocap_Live_Unity

 MYO Sensor Band EMG:
 https://github.com/balandinodidonato/MyoToolkit/blob/master/Software%20for%20Thalmic%27s%20Myo%20armband.md
-I got the MYO band working through processing, and can get a printout of data: https://github.com/nok/myo-processing I found the MYO Connect software here: https://synthiam.com/Support/Skills/Misc/Myo-Gesture-Armband?id=15972 I can visualize the data in processing, and do a println, but there are 8 lines of data and I'm only seeing 1 line (i) in the println.
+9/21: I got the MYO band working through processing, and can get a printout of data: https://github.com/nok/myo-processing I found the MYO Connect software here: https://synthiam.com/Support/Skills/Misc/Myo-Gesture-Armband?id=15972 I can visualize the data in processing, and do a println, but there are 8 lines of data and I'm only seeing 1 line (i) in the println.

 Kinect 2:
+9/28:
 Soon I am going to work on getting the Kinect 2 working in Unity, as soon as the adapter comes in the mail.
 I have already written two scripts for popping bubbles with the hands following this tutorial: https://youtu.be/hKDaI_E7rDg

 And I got the Kinect plugins and unity packages downloaded from here: https://learn.microsoft.com/en-us/windows/apps/design/devices/kinect-for-windows